-The General Learning Outcome, which is the same from Senior 1 to Senior 4, is listed at the top of the first page.
+The General Outcome, which is the same from the first to the fourth year, is listed at the top of the first page.

-Column one on each page cites the heading for a cluster of specific learning outcomes in bold print, and the heading for the specific learning outcome in italics.
-The specific learning outcome is highlighted by an asterisk.
+Column one on each page cites the heading for a cluster of specific outcomes in bold print, and the heading for the specific outcome in italics.
+The specific outcome is highlighted by an asterisk.

-Column two includes examples of teaching and learning activities that help to illustrate the intent of the specific learning outcome, under the heading Suggestions for Instruction.
-Spanish language samples of student materials related to the specific learning outcome may be included.
+Column two includes examples of teaching and learning activities that help to illustrate the intent of the specific outcome, under the heading Suggestions for Instruction.
+Spanish language samples of student materials related to the specific outcome may be included.